- The Fiscal

 - What You

-The Peter G. Peterson Foundation commissioned a poll by the Global Strategy Group and North Star Opinion Research to survey public opinion on the national debt.
-The nationwide poll included 1,000 U.S. registered voters, surveyed by telephone between August 20, 2018 and August 23, 2018.
-The poll has a margin of error of +/− 3.1%.
+The Peter G. Peterson Foundation commissioned this poll by the Global Strategy Group and North Star Opinion Research to survey public opinion on the national debt.
+The nationwide poll included 1,001 U.S. registered voters, surveyed by telephone between August 19, 2019 and August 22, 2019.
+The poll has a margin of error of +/- 3.1%.
 The poll examined voters’ opinions on the national debt, political leadership, and America’s fiscal and economic health.

 Thinking about our national debt over the last few years, would you say your level of concern has increased or decreased?

 |Increased a lot||36%|